 To access a stock exchange, you have to go through an intermediate called a "broker".
 There are several brokers Belgians can choose from, each with their pros and cons.
 We compare the most popular ones in our article on the best broker in Belgium to buy VWCE.

-In this example, we chose Bux.
-Bux is a relatively new broker, originally from the Netherlands, but popular among Belgians.
+In this example, we chose BUX Zero.
+It's a relatively new broker, originally from the Netherlands, but popular among Belgians.
 Its main attractions are the low fees and the slick mobile app.

-The first hiccup we encounter is that VWCE isn't actually available on Bux:
+The first hiccup we encounter is that VWCE isn't actually available on BUX Zero:

-We did find VWRL (ISIN: IE00B3RBWM25), which is the distributing variant of VWCE.
+We did find VWRL (ISIN: IE00B3RBWM25), the distributing variant of VWCE.

 In Belgium, accumulating funds are vastly preferred over distributing funds when investing in stocks.
 The main issue of distributing funds is that you have to pay a 30% tax on the dividends that the fund pays out.
 Accumulating funds directly reinvest the dividends into the funds, so you don't have to pay the tax.
 Find out more about taxes when investing in Belgium.

 If we invest in VWRL, we will have to pay a 30% tax on dividends.
-So we want to find an accumulating fund that is similar to VWCE and available on Bux.
+So we want to find an accumulating fund that is similar to VWCE and available on BUX Zero.

-In Bux, you can add criteria to search for funds.
-By using "etf-accumulating", we find a fund that matches our requirements: MSCI Core ETF from iShares.
+In BUX Zero, you can add criteria to search for funds.
+By using "etf-accumulating", we find a fund that matches our requirements: "All World MSCI Core ETF" provided by iShares.

-Known under the ticker symbol EUNL, this ETF tracks the MSCI World index.
+Known under the ticker symbol EUNL (or on some exchanges IWDA), this ETF tracks the MSCI World index.
 The fund invests in over 1,500 companies from 23 different countries.
 So it's not quite as diversified as VWCE, and most noticeably excludes companies from emerging markets (China, Taiwan, Brasil…).
 But it's a great fund to get exposure to the largest economies in the world.

 Once you’re ready, click “Buy”.
 Congrats, you’ve just bought your first share!

-There are some considerations when trading on Bux:
+There are some considerations when trading on BUX Zero:

-- Transaction tax (TOB): the Belgian state charges a transaction tax (TOB) for every trade you make, whether it's to buy or sell.
+- Transaction tax: the Belgian state charges a transaction tax (often abbreviated as "TOB") for every trade you make, whether it's to buy or sell.
 For EUNL, the tax amounts to 0.12% of the total amount.
-Most Belgian brokers pay and declare this tax for you, but Bux doesn't.
+Most Belgian brokers pay and declare this tax for you, but BUX Zero doesn't.
 They explain how to declare the TOB on their website.
 We highly recommend you follow the steps to avoid any problems with the Belgian tax man.

 - Dividend tax: in case you were to buy a distributing fund or an individual stock, you'll have to pay a 30% tax on perceived dividends.
-Bux does not withhold this amount for you, so you’ll have to declare and pay it to the tax authorities yourself.
+BUX Zero does not withhold this amount for you, so you’ll have to declare and pay it to the tax authorities yourself.

-- They’re a foreign broker: this means you have to declare your foreign Bux account to the Belgian National Bank as well as on your yearly tax form.
+- They’re a foreign broker: this means you have to declare your foreign BUX Zero account to the Belgian National Bank as well as on your yearly tax form.
 We put together a guide to help you declare your account.

 There are alternative brokers which offer more accumulative funds and do a better job helping with taxes.
 We put together a resource that highlights your brokerage options as a Belgian investor if you want to dig deeper.